Congratulations on deciding to buy your first piano!

 Many music retailers have trade-in programs where you can upgrade from one instrument to another by selling back your original model and saving on your next model.

 But what if you’ve inherited an old piano and are blurry about its origins?
-Unfortunately, older pianos can be difficult to sell, especially if they’re out of tune or are made by an obscure brand.
+Unfortunately, older pianos aren’t easy to sell, especially if they’re poorly maintained or made by an obscure brand.
 Factoring in moving costs, buyers may be reluctant to spend too much on a used, low-quality piano.
+Still, there are ways to put your old piano to good use.

 🔥🎹 HOT TIP!
 The Pierce Piano Atlas is a thorough database of almost every piano ever made, perfect if you’re unsure of the origins of your piano.